 A photographic softbox is a device which, when attached to a light, allows the photographer to control the characteristics of that light.
 As the name suggests, they’re often used to imitate soft, diffused window light.

-Note, a softbox itself is not a light source, but rather a tool which attaches to a light.
+No. Note, a softbox itself is not a light source, but rather a tool which attaches to a light.
 A softbox is a type of light modifier.

 The interior of a softbox is typically silver or white, to help bounce the light around inside the box.
 Diffusion panels (sheer white) are added to the front, and, optionally, inside the softbox to help shape and soften the light.